awsdocs/amazon-fsx-lustre-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

    file_system_dns_name@tcp:/mountname /fsx lustre defaults,noatime,flock,_netdev 0 0
    ```
 **Warning**
 Use the `_netdev` option, used to identify network file systems, when mounting your file system automatically\.
 If `_netdev` is missing, your EC2 instance might stop responding\.
 This result is because network file systems need to be initialized after the compute instance starts its networking\.
-For more information, see [Automatic Mounting Fails and the Instance Is Unresponsive](troubleshooting.md#lustre-automount-fails)\.
+For more information, see [Automatic mounting fails and the instance is unresponsive](troubleshooting.md#lustre-automount-fails)\.

 1. Save the changes to the file\.